Konrad Zuse

 (1910-1995)

 analog computer in 1927.
 Bush called it a differential analyzer, an analog computer with some digital components that could solve differential equations.
-Zuse's components were simple digital switches like telephone relays.
+Zuse's Z1 components were simple digital switches he manufactured himself.
+Later machines, like the Z2 in 1039 used telephone relays.
+German army funding supported the Z2.

 In later years, Zuse argued that the universe is a cellular automaton being computed by discrete computing machinery like his Z1.
 This was a few years before

-John Conway's "game of life" in 1970, perhaps the most famous example of cellular automata.
+John Conway's "game of life" in 1970, perhaps the most famous example of cellular automata, and

 Zuse thought that the laws of nature should be discrete and not continuous, that difference equations might describe the universe better than differential equations, as Einstein had speculated late in life.
 Zuse argued correctly that entropy and its growth do not make sense in deterministically computed universes.